Like this post? Help us by sharing it!

 Separated by a swathe of land over a thousand miles long, these two cities differ on almost every point – from food and culture to size, history, geography and climate.
-(A point that’s widely acknowledged and discussed – for example in this interesting and slightly nonsensical book by graphic designer Nhat Le)

 But if you could only visit one, which should it be?

 We’ve debated the similarities and differences of these two cities amongst ourselves and you’ll find our observations below – but we can’t promise that by the end of it you’ll be able to choose!

 Hanoi, located in northern Vietnam, lies on the Red River delta about 90 km (56 mi) from the coast.
 The city’s climate is classified as “warm, humid subtropical” – which essentially means cool, dry winters and hot, wet summers.
 Saigon (or Ho Chi Minh City), meanwhile, is located near the southern tip of the country and has a tropical climate, with wet season and a dry season rather than a defined summer and winter, and hot temperatures all year round.